-- 4 credits in Language Arts with major concentration in composition, reading for information and literature; MUST PASS FSA ELA; - o 4 credits in Math two of which must be Algebra 1 (MUST PASS EOC and have exam count as 30% of course grade) and Geometry (MUST TAKE EOC for 30%); two credits may be substituted with allowable industry certification that lead to college credit. - o 3 credits in Science one of which must be Biology (EOC is 30% of course grade).
+- "Standard" diploma 4-year track - ↔ 4 credits in Language Arts with major concentration in composition, reading for information and literature; MUST PASS FCAT/FSA Reading; MUST TAKE 10th Grade FCAT Writing; - 4 credits in Math two of which must be Algebra 1 (MUST PASS EOC and have exam count as 30% of course grade) and Geometry (MUST TAKE EOC for 30%); two credits may be substituted with allowable industry certification that lead to college credit. - 3 credits in Science one of which must be Biology (EOC is 30% of course grade).
 Two of the 3 credits must have lab components.
-One (1) credit may be substituted with allowable industry certification that leads to college credit. - o 3 credits in Social Science EOC in US History which accounts for 30% of the course grade; 1 credit in World History; 1⁄2 credit in Economics; 1⁄2 credit in American Government; - o 1 credit in Fine or Performing Arts or a specified Practical Arts course; - o 1 credit in Physical Education; - o 8 credits in electives elective courses are selected by the student in order to pursue a complete educational program and to meet eligibility requirements.
-Some students will be required to take certain electives based on assessment scores; - o 1 course from the above list must be an online course.
-This can be either a 1⁄2 or 1 credit course.
-The online course requirement may not apply to a student who has an IEP which indicates that an online course would be inappropriate, OR to a student who is enrolled in a Florida high school and has less than 1 academic year remaining; - o 24 credits may be earned through equivalent, applied, or integrated or career education courses, including work-related internships; - O Students must receive a passing score on the Grade 10 FSA ELA assessment.
-The student may also satisfy these requirements by receiving a concordant score on a standardized test (ACT, SAT); - o The student must have a cumulative GPA of 2.0 or higher on a 4.0 scale.
+One (1) credit may be substituted with allowable industry certification that leads to college credit. - 3 credits in Social Science EOC in US History which accounts for 30% of the course grade; 1 credit in World History; /2 credit in Economics; /2 credit in American Government; - o 1 credit in Fine or Performing Arts or a specified Practical Arts course; - o 1 credit in Physical Education;

+- 8 credits in electives elective courses are selected by the student in order to pursue a complete educational program and to meet eligibility requirements.
+Some students will be required to take certain electives based on assessment scores; - 1 course from the above list must be an online course.
+This can be either a /2 or 1 credit course.
+The online course requirement may not apply to a student who has an IEP which indicates that an online course would be inappropriate, OR to a student who is enrolled in a Florida high school and has less than 1 academic year remaining; - 24 credits may be earned through equivalent, applied, or integrated or career education courses, including work-related internships; - Students must receive a passing score on the Grade 10 FCAT 2.0/FSA Reading assessment.
+The student may also satisfy these requirements by receiving a concordant score on a standardized test (ACT, SAT); - The student must have a cumulative GPA of 2.0 or higher on a 4.0 scale. - "Scholar" diploma same as above except for the following additions: - MUST PASS 11th grade ELA assessment (beginning with the 2014-2015 9th cohort) - Math MUST PASS Algebra II EOC and take Statistics (or equally rigorous course) or higher, and MUST PASS Geometry EOC (beginning with the 2014-2015 9th cohort); - Science MUST PASS the Biology EOC or AP, AICE, or IB exam; must take Chemistry or Physics or and a course that is equally rigorous to Chemistry or Physics; - Social Sciences MUST PASS the US History EOC or AP, AICE, or IB exam; - MUST earn at least 2 credits in a Foreign Language;

-- "Scholar" diploma same as above except for the following additions: - Math MUST PASS Algebra II EOC and take Statistics (or equally rigorous course) or higher, and MUST PASS Geometry EOC (beginning with the 2014-2015 9th cohort); - o Science MUST PASS the Biology EOC or AP, AICE, or IB exam; must take Chemistry or Physics or a course that is equally rigorous to Chemistry or Physics; - o Social Sciences MUST PASS the US History EOC or AP, AICE, or IB exam; - o MUST earn at least 2 credits in a Foreign Language; - o Must earn one AP, IB, AICE, or Dual Enrollment course credit. - "Merit" diploma same as "Standard" diploma except for the following addition: - o Students pursuing a merit designation must attain one or more industry certifications.
+- o Must earn one AP, IB, AICE, or Dual Enrollment course credit. - "Merit" diploma same as "Standard" diploma except for the following addition: - Students pursuing a merit designation must attain one or more industry certifications.

-International Baccalaureate (IB) Diploma:
+Below is a summary of the Option 2 International Baccalaureate (IB) Diploma: